ivan-hc/AM/README.md

 ------------------------------------------------------------------------
 # Installation
 This section explains how to install "AM" or "AppMan".

-If you don't know the difference, please read "[Differences between "AM" and "AppMan"](#differences-between-am-and-appman)".
+If you don't know the difference, please read "[Differences between "AM" and "AppMan"](#differences-between-am-and-appman)" first.

 Below are the essential dependencies for both "AM" and "AppMan":
 - "`coreutils`", is usually installed by default in all distributions as it contains basic commands ("`cat`", "`chmod`", "`chown`"...);